rocwood/Entitas-Lite/README.md

 ### Improvement & NewAPI beyond Entitas

 * Entity, Context, Contexts, Matcher, Feature are now just one class.<br/>
-No more generated GameEntity, GameContext, GameMatcher, InputEntity ...
+No more generated GameEntity, GameContext, GameMatcher, InputEntity ...<br/>
+Use new attributes like ContextScope, FeatureScope for scorping.

 * Entity: Generic API for Add/Replace/Get/RemoveComponents.
 Forget component-index!